-- 15.1 The editorial team of the Association's publication, Vertigo, must consist of at least six people and at most 12 people directly elected each year by the general student body in accordance with the Election Regulations. - The editorial team must prepare an annual operating budget for Vertigo for the consideration and approval of the SRC.
-The SRC's approval of the annual operating budget is not to be unreasonably withheld. - 15.3 A person's membership of the Vertigo editorial team will begin on the first day of the editorial team's Term of Office and will cease in the following circumstances: - (a) the person resigns from their position by providing a written notice of resignation to the General Secretary; - (b) the person's enrolment at the University is terminated; - (c) the person experiences such significant mental or physical impairment that prevents them from being able to fulfil their role as a member of the editorial team for the remainder of their Term of Office; or - (d) the editorial team's Term of Office expires.
+- 15.1 The editorial team of the Association's publication, Vertigo, must consist of at least six people and at most 12 people directly elected each year by the general student body in accordance with the Election Regulations. - 15.2 The editorial team must prepare an annual budget covering the necessary costs for publishing, to be submitted for consideration and approval by the SRC.
+The

+SRC's approval of budget is not to be unreasonably withheld.

+- 15.3 A person's membership of the Vertigo editorial team will begin on the first day of the editorial team's Term of Office and will cease in the following circumstances: - (a) the person resigns from their position by providing a written notice of resignation to the General Secretary; - (b) the person's enrolment at the University is terminated; - (c) the Grievance Committee recommends the dismissal of the person from the Vertigo editorial team; - (d) the person experiences such significant mental or physical impairment that prevents them from being able to fulfil their role as a member of the editorial team for the remainder of their Term of Office; or - (e) the editorial team's Term of Office expires.